Business & Work Visa Attorney in Newark

 - An adjustment of status to become a lawful permanent resident.

 Those currently in the United States may also file Form I-765, Application for Employment Authorization, to request employment authorization and an Employment Authorization Document (EAD).
+Understanding these applications and their timelines is integral to ensuring you have the legal standing to work and reside in the U.S. Navigating these applications can be daunting, but our experienced legal team is here to assist clients every step of the way.

 Common Types of Work Visas

 The federal government classifies different types of work visas depending on the type of work and the employer.
+Choosing the right visa can impact your ability to stay and work in the U.S., which is why consulting a knowledgeable attorney is crucial in this decision-making.

 Some common types of work visas include:

-- EB-1 (Outstanding Professors or Researchers): This is an immigrant visa for individuals with extraordinary abilities, outstanding professors or researchers, and multinational executives or managers, allowing them to obtain U.S. permanent residency without the need for a job offer.
+- EB-1 "Outstanding Professors or Researchers": This is an immigrant visa for individuals with extraordinary abilities, outstanding professors or researchers, and multinational executives or managers, allowing them to obtain U.S. permanent residency without the need for a job offer.

 - H-1B “Person in Specialty Occupation”: This is a visa for working in a specialty occupation and requires a higher education degree or its equivalent.
 This is the most common type of work visa.